Cluster B - B04

 Main results in 2023

 We developed and implemented a crop type mapping approach for the entire EU for the years 2010-2020, distinguishing between 28 different crop types at 1km resolution.
 The generated data product is unprecedented in how it combines crop detail with temporal and spatial coverage and resolution.
-We convey estimation uncertainty via the generation of an ensemble of 500 crop type maps.
+We convey estimation uncertainty via the generation of an ensemble of 100 crop type maps.
 Importantly, the crop type information provided by our maps is coherent with administrative statistics at regional and national scale.
+The study describing the approach was published in Ecological Informatics (Baumert et al, 2024).

 B04 figure main results 2023